We asked our panel of experts for their best advice on how to monitor customer service, to deliver an exceptional customer experience.

 This, in turn, will offer your businesses the operational intelligence to fix issues before they escalate while helping you retain your customers.

-Thanks to David Evans at Vonage
+Contributed by: David Evans at Vonage

 23. Use Automated Testing to Identify Call Quality Issues

 Poor voice quality affects as many as 30 percent of all incoming contact centre calls, manifesting as latency, static, ambient noise, and more.
 Problems may begin as early as interactive voice response (IVR).

 If customers can’t hear or understand the options, they’re more likely to ask for a live agent.
 Then, voice quality issues can affect customer–agent conversations, increasing average handling time for calls by up to 27 percent.

 Alternatively, customers may hang up and call again, negatively impacting first-time resolution rates.
 For an EMEA contact centre receiving 200K calls a day, this could mean €5.8M in lost labour per year.

 Fortunately, contact centres can use automated testing services to identify call quality issues, such as software and hardware incompatibility, poor cell signals, and bandwidth constraints.